apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/Multitenancy.md

 ## Enterprise Authorization Server

 To support Multi-tenancy, an Authorization Server will need to be configured.
-The authorization server has the ability to grant private state access to clients via a private state identifier
+The Authorization Server has the ability to grant private state access to clients via a private state identifier.
-View [Multi-tenancy via Multiple Private States] for more information on how to set up the Authorization server and configure a multi-tenant network
+View [Multi-tenancy via Multiple Private States] for more information on how to set up the Authorization server and configure a Multi-tenant network.

 ### Access Token Scope